niuers/Distributed-System-Design-Review/Products.md

 ## Key design choices
 1. Pub/sub messaging pattern
-2. Messages are persistent
+2. Messages are persistent and thus can be used for batched consumption such as ETL, in addition to real time applications
-3. Everything is distributed - producers, brokers, consumers, the queue itself
+3. Everything is distributed - producers, brokers, consumers, the queue itself that's easy to scale out
 4. Consumers maintain their own state (i.e., "dumb" brokers)
 5. Throughput is key
+6. It supports multi-subscribers and automatically balances the consumers during failure.

 ## Architecture
 ### Brokers